kirbyjudd/Project-4---Hotel-Reservation-Prediction/README.md

 ### Group 5 Project 4 - Hotel Reservation Cancellation Prediction

+### Introduction

+The dataset source (Dataset Source: https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset) provided hotel reservation information with the intent of trying to predict whether or not a customer is going to cancel a reservation.
+The reservation data covers a three year time period from Portugal.
+The source data was modified as described below so that various models could be tested in order to determine if accurate predictions could be made with regards to cancellations.

 ### Preprocessing and Data Cleanup

 The original dataset was reviewed during preprocessing in order to streamline the data for model development.